Special notice for 2025 High School Graduates

 NC College Connect is Here!

-The NC College Connect program offers North Carolina public high school students with a weighted GPA of 2.8 and above the opportunity for a simplified application process at select UNC System universities and their local North Carolina community college.
+The NC College Connect program offers North Carolina public high school students with a weighted GPA of 2.8 and above who meet NC College Connect requirements direct admission to select colleges and universities participating in the NC College Connect program.

-Here you'll find resources to help spread the word about this new program with students and families - and to understand the students’ simplified application process in case your students need help.
+Here you'll find resources to help spread the word about this program to students and families—and to understand the students’ process to accept their admission in case your students need help.

 Resources to Share With Students & Families